 - 4Performance, motor & driveThe MG ZS EV doesn't offer a thrilling drive, but it should do more than enough to satisfy typical family-car buyers

-- 5Interior & comfort - currently readingThe MG ZS EV is great value for money, offering plenty of kit regardless of which trim you go for
+- 5Interior, dashboard & comfort - currently readingThe MG ZS EV is great value for money, offering plenty of kit regardless of which trim you go for

 - 6Boot space, seating & practicalityThe MG ZS EV is comfortable and roomy SUV, that will do well as a family car

 - 7Reliability & safety ratingAs with all electric cars, reliability should be strong, and the electric ZS has received a strong safety score

 - 8Owner reviewLondon teacher Malcolm Smith shares his experience of first-time electric-car ownership with an MG ZS EV